awsdocs/aws-freertos-docs/doc_source/dev-guide-freertos-kernel.md

 The FreeRTOS kernel is a real\-time operating system that supports numerous architectures\.
 It is ideal for building embedded microcontroller applications\.
 It provides:
 + A multitasking scheduler\.
-+ Multiple memory allocation options \(including the ability to create completely statically\-allocated systems\)\.
++ Multiple memory allocation options \(including the ability to create completely statically allocated systems\)\.
-+ Inter\-task coordination primitives, including task notifications, message queues, multiple types of semaphore, and stream and message buffers\.
++ Intertask coordination primitives, including task notifications, message queues, multiple types of semaphore, and stream and message buffers\.

 The FreeRTOS kernel never performs non\-deterministic operations, such as walking a linked list, inside a critical section or interrupt\.
 The FreeRTOS kernel includes an efficient software timer implementation that does not use any CPU time unless a timer needs servicing\.
 Blocked tasks do not require time\-consuming periodic servicing\.
 Direct\-to\-task notifications allow fast task signaling, with practically no RAM overhead\.
-They can be used in the majority of inter\-task and interrupt\-to\-task signaling scenarios\.
+They can be used in the majority of intertask and interrupt\-to\-task signaling scenarios\.

 The FreeRTOS kernel is designed to be small, simple, and easy to use\.
 A typical RTOS kernel binary image is in the range of 4000 to 9000 bytes\.